Nimaoth/Nev/README.md

 ---

-### Debugging support (breakpoints aren't rendered correctly in the gif because of recording with asiinema and they use unicode symbols, see screenshot above)
+### Debugging support (breakpoints aren't rendered correctly in the gif because of recording with asciinema and they use unicode symbols, see screenshot above)
 ![alt](https://raw.githubusercontent.com/Nimaoth/AbsytreeScreenshots/main/debug.gif)

 ---